nkemcels/react-native-responsive-component/README.md

 It will equally apply the `style` prop with `{fontSize:25}` for large devices in landscape mode(**\$lg-lnd**), medium devices in both portrait and landscape modes (**\$md**) and small devices in both portrait and landscape modes (**\$sm**).
 For any other case, the `style` prop with `{fontSize:35}` will be applied.

-Please note that if two prop commands conflict for the same prop, the prop command that is most specific to the device is applied. e.g
+Please note that if two prop commands conflict for the same prop, the prop command that is most specific to the device is applied. for example;

 ```js
 <RComponent